taehoryu/arepo-tutorial/source/Session6.rst

 3. Compiling
 ==================================

-As we did before, we first load the environment modules
+As we did before, we first load the environment modules (if you haven't)

 .. code-block:: console